farinap5/ASM/8086/README.md

 # Assembly for 16bist processors

-The codes are written to work on Windows.
+The codes are written to work with windows upcodes.

 ## Registers
 | Register    | 16 | 8  | 8  |